programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 To discover other available arguments, you can visit the `geom_point()` function's [documentation](http://ggplot2.tidyverse.org/reference/geom_point.html), or simply type `?geom_point` in R.

 The plot looks a bit better, but you may also want to add axis labels.
-Manipulating axes (and legends) is done by using the corresponding scales functions, which we will cover later on.
+Manipulating axes (and legends) is usually done through the corresponding scales functions, which we will cover later on.
 But since changing the labels is a very common action, ggplot provides the shorter command [`labs()`](http://ggplot2.tidyverse.org/reference/labs.html) (which stands for labels):

 ```